brocaar/chirpstack-docs/docs/project/guides/troubleshooting/application-server.md

 This guide helps you to troubleshoot application-server related connectivity issues.
-This guide assumes that your gateway is connected, the ChirpStack Gateway Bridge is publishing the received data and that data is succesfully processed by the ChirpStack Network Server component.
+This guide assumes that your gateway is connected, the ChirpStack Gateway Bridge is publishing the received data and that data is successfully processed by the ChirpStack Network Server component.
 If you are not sure, please refer to the [ChirpStack Network Server troubleshooting](network-server.md) guide.
 It also assumes that you have installed the [ChirpStack Network Server](../../../network-server/index.md)